lucabianchini/contacthub-sdk-java/README.md

 eventProperties.addProperty("title", "Page Title");
 ```

 ## Examples

-Check the [example](example/) folder for working examples you can download and
+See the [example](example/) folder for working examples that you can download and
 try out.

 ### Running the example with sbt